Read Time: 4 Minutes Subscribe & Share

-- Melt the butter with the crushed pepper and lemon juice.
+- Melt the butter with the crushed pepper, the minced garlic and lemon juice.

 - If stovetop, use a a cast iron pan over high heat, until it is white hot.

-- Add the butter over the shrimp and place them across the pan so that they are not touching.
+- Place the shrimp across the bottom of the pan so that they are not touching.